With a New Year comes new challenges. See some smart resolutions for 2019 and learn how you can get help with rehabs in Boston.

 6. Resolve to work the steps.
 If you have already worked the 12 Steps as a part of your recovery, resolve to go back and repeat the process.
 You may choose to focus on addressing certain steps that have been difficult for you, or you may choose to attend a meeting that focuses on step study.
 The 12-Step structure has proven effective for millions over the last century, and it can be a great DIY tool for gaining some momentum in recovery on your own or with the help of a sponsor.

 8. Resolve to create a specific recovery goal in therapy.
 If you work with a therapist on a regular basis, create a recovery goal that you will work on with your therapist’s guidance.
-It can be short-term or long-term, but it should be a goal that will help you to grow in your recovery, and that you and your therapist can create a clear map of activity that will help you to reach it.
+It can be short-term or long-term, but it should be a goal that will help you to grow in your recovery.
+You and your therapist can create a clear map of activity that will help you to reach this goal.
 If you are not currently seeing a therapist regularly, connect with one who has experience in substance abuse treatment and recovery.

 9.Resolve to meditate.
 Meditation is an excellent tool in recovery.
 It can provide you with a place to withdraw and clear your head, allowing each breath and every thought to pass without judgment.
 Regular practice every day can help you to lower your stress level and actively practice the “let it go” philosophy that can be so helpful in living life without getting bogged down by stressors that may otherwise trigger a relapse.

-In conclusion, your recovery is more important than ever in 2018.
+In conclusion, your recovery is more important than ever in 2019.
 See how we can help at Gatehouse Treatment rehabs in Boston .
+You can reach us 24/7 at (855) 448-3588.